MohamedAboMousallam/cloud-linux-submission/README.md

 - SSH key-based authentication is preferred over password authentication for security and automation
 - Tests should run without requiring actual VM infrastructure (mock-based testing)
 ## Installation
-1. fork the repo then clone it
+1. Fork the repo, then clone it
 ```bash
 git clone < your forked repo link here >
 ```
-2. move into the folder
+2. Move into the folder
 ```bash
 cd cloud-linux-submission
 ```
-3. make a new virtual environment (on windows)
+3. Make a new virtual environment (on Windows)
 ```bash
  python -m venv venv
  .\venv\Scripts\activate